WHOIGit/ifcb-sync/README.md

 ## Live data sharing example:

 A member of group `hablab` deploys an IFCB and wants to publish its images through time series `nauset`.
 Their data are written to directory `/home/ifcb/ifcbdata/nauset_data` on their IFCB.
+To start sharing lived data, they first confirm that `nauset` dataset has been created through the HABON IFCB dashboard either by going to the dashboard in a browser to confirm or using `ifcb-sync list`.

-They would start live data sharing through http://habon-ifcb.whoi.edu using command:
+Once confirmed, live data sharing is started using command:

 ```
 ifcb-sync start /home/ifcb/ifcbdata/nauset_data nauset